 Justin Haythe ’96 will return to Middlebury to screen Revolutionary Road, which he adapted from the Richard Yates novel.
 The screening will be in Dana Auditorium on Sunday, March 15 at 7:30 pm, followed by a question & answer session.

-You are currently browsing the category archive for the 'Alumni' category.
+You are currently browsing the archive for the Alumni category.

 In a running feature on this blog, I’ll be profiling Middlebury alumni (both from the FMMC program and the college at large) who are doing interesting things in the real world and whose work deserves recognition.
 This first entry is on Ryan Bilsborrow-Koo, class of ’03.